 - There’s NO REASON to park illegally in a full lot or deck and risk getting a citation.

 - There’s NO REASON to drive around a deck until you are late for class.
-When a deck is full, it will likely stay that way for at least an hour, probably longer.
+When a deck is full, it will likely stay that way for one to three hours.

 Peak traffic times are 7:45 a.m. to 9:15 a.m. and 5 p.m. to 6 p.m.